-The Moneybox Personal Pension funds help manage the risks of investing
+The Moneybox Pension funds help manage the risks of investing

-We have worked with trusted experts to offer you three different fund options for your Personal Pension.
+We have worked with trusted experts to offer you four different fund options for the Moneybox Personal Pension.

 The Fidelity Index World Fund diversifies your investments into more than 1,600 global companies across 23 developed countries.
 This diversified exposure spreads your investment risk globally, meaning you haven’t got all your eggs in one basket.
 The fund tracks the MSCI World Index, meaning you’ll feel similar ups and downs as the overall market’s performance.